lendoza/learncode-node/README.md

 # learncode-node
 ======
-**learncode-node** is the collection of assignments I completed for the 'Newbie to Ninja - NodeJS' course taughty by LearnCode.Academy.
+**learncode-node** is the collection of assignments I completed for the 'Newbie to Ninja - NodeJS' course taught by LearnCode.Academy.

 ## Files
 * 1 - 5: NodeJS Basics